zonxa/seal/Design.md

 }
 ```

 The above module controls all IBE identities that begin with its package id `PkgId`.
 A user who wants to encrypt data with a time-lock `T` can choose a key-server and encrypt the data using identity `[PkgId][bcs::to_bytes(T)]` and the server's IBE master public key.
-Once the time on Sui is larger than `T`, *anyone* can call the server and ask for the key for identity `[PkgId][bcs::to_bytes(T)]`.
+Once the time on Sui is larger than `T`, *anyone* can query the Seal server for the key of identity `[PkgId][bcs::to_bytes(T)]`.
 This access control is implemented by the `seal_approve` function above, which receives the requested identity (without the `PkgId` prefix) and `Clock` as arguments, and succeeds only if the current time is at least `T`.
 The key-server locally evaluates `seal_approve` to decide whether to return the derived key or not.

-TODO: add a diagram?

 Time-lock encryption can be used for various onchain applications, such as MEV-resistant trading, secure voting, etc.
 See [move/patterns](./move/patterns) for more examples and useful patterns.